-• Wind power.
 We account for wind availability by adding the following inequality constraint:

-$$Q{t \text{ wind}} \le W_t, \qquad \forall t = 1, ..., T, \tag{6}$$ where W_t is the power aggregated across all existing wind farms.
-Equation (6) indicates that the wind power available to the grid cannot exceed that generated by the various wind farms.
-As discussed below, a wind power series can be developed from available data on wind speconeds, although a wind speed time series could be generated by random sampling from a Weibul distribution or using more comprehensive time series models (e.g., see Milligan et al., 2003). • Hydropower.
-The power released from a hydropower plant depends on the hydraulic head, the water discharge and a set of constants:
+$$Q{t \text{ wind}} \leq W_t, \quad \forall t = 1, \dots, T,$$ (6)

+where W_t is the power aggregated across all existing wind farms.
+Eq.
+(6) indicates that the wind power available to the grid cannot exceed that generated by the various wind farms.
+As discussed below, a wind power series can be developed from available data on wind speeds, although a wind speed time series could be generated by random sampling from a Weibull distribution or using more comprehensive time series models (e.g., see Milligan et al., 2003).